-8. Lancaster Eucalyptus Storage Box: the Best Affordable Wooden Option
+8. Lancaster Eucalyptus Storage Box: Best Affordable Wooden Option

-What a nice, unique set-up with tons of space!
-Seriously, you could fit your entire patio cushion set in here and still have room for a hippopotamus.
+What a nice, unique setup with tons of space!
+Seriously, with 124 gallons of storage at your disposal, you could fit your entire patio cushion set in here and still have room to spare.

 10. Lancaster Eucalyptus Wood Rolling Carts: Designer Looks with Prep Space on Top